The BIG IDEA

 Allow the group to discuss.
 They show off how amazing God is in different ways.

 Allow the group to discuss.
-We should start by trusting in the truth and reliability of God’s Word and seek to line up what we know scientifically from there.
+We should start with understanding the truth and reliability of God’s word and seek to line up what we know scientifically from there. (see Why you can Believe the Bible if you have questions about that topic).
 We should also realize that because we’re finite people dealing with an infinite God and a boundless universe, we’re not going to be able to reconcile everything.
-In addition, we should see that sometimes there’s a conflict we can’t resolve between God’s Word and what a scientist says (e.g.: God created the world versus the claim that there is no God involved in creation).
-But we shouldn’t assume that science is right just because it’s science.
-God is the only one we can make that assumption about.
+In addition, we should see that sometimes there’s a conflict we can’t resolve between God’s word and what a particular scientist says (e.g.: God created the world versus the claim that there is no God involved in creation.
+There are top scientists in many different fields who believe in God, and there are others who don’t).
+We shouldn’t assume that science is right just because it’s science.

 9. How does good interpretation of the Bible and a good understanding of the scientific method help resolve some conflicts between Christianity and science?